The R&D Tax Relief scheme is a brilliant way for you to cut your corporation tax.

-With so much money at stake, it’s hard to believe that so few companies take advantage.
-Many wrongly assume that R&D Tax Credits are only for high-tech scientific business, but they are wrong.
-All companies are eligible as long as they’re dedicating resources to innovation in one form or another.
+Many wrongly assume that R&D Tax Credits are only for high-tech scientific businesses.
+In fact, companies from many industries are eligible, as long as they’re dedicating resources to innovation in one form or another.
 The application process can seem daunting at first, so here’s a look at the four most common mistakes and how to avoid them.

 1.Not keeping the right records